 Our Firm has assisted clients getting admitted to Sobriety Court in the following jurisdictions;

 • Warren District Court

 Nonetheless, because this is a new program many districts are just now implementing it.
 We can advise you if the court for the city/township in which you’ve been charged offers a sobriety court program.

 Can Sobriety Court be Transferred if My District Doesn’t Offer It?

 YES.
 We have been able to assist clients with the transfer of their probation, from the original court to one that offers this program.

 With the ever-changing landscape of DUI law multiple offenders now have the chance to save their license.
 Our Firm can advise you if sobriety court is available in your jurisdiction.
 Alternatively, we can assess if a if transfer is realistic for your case.
-We have been in the business for our 30 years and are happy to take your questions free of charge.
+We have been in the business for over 40 years and are happy to take your questions free of charge.